S3N4T0R-0X0/APTs-Adversary-Simulation/README.md

 ## 📫 Contact

-If you have any questions, issues, or suggestions, feel free to write in our Telegram group, you're welcome to join!
+If you have any questions, issues, or suggestions, feel free to join our Telegram channel, you're welcome to join!

 <p align="center"> <strong>🚨 Always Remember: <em>"Be The Threat To Defeat It"</em></strong> </p>